burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 2. Compiler emits the program text written in Assembly.
 But in fact, the process of producing the final binary code is under the responsibility of the Assembler program.
 You can obtain such assembly source from preprocessed file manually for [clang](https://clang.llvm.org/get_started.html) toolchain via invocation of `clang <source_file.i> -S -o -`.

-3. With the coming [LLVM](https://llvm.org/) project there is in fact intermediate layer between High-Level Language (such as C++) and ASM for the target device (described by ISA).
+3. With the coming [LLVM](https://llvm.org/) project there is intermediate layer between High-Level Language (such as C++) and ASM for the target device (described by ISA).
 This layer is called Intermediate Representation (IR).
 And contains three stages of conversion:

     * At the *first stage* the input preprocessed code is converted into a pseudo-assembly called [LLVM-IR](https://llvm.org/docs/LangRef.html) producing files with extensions `*.ll`.
 You can obtain unoptimized LLVM-IR code in [clang](https://clang.llvm.org/get_started.html) toolchain via invocation of `clang <source_file.i> -S emit-llvm -o -`.